lftp(1) General Commands Manual lftp(1)

 net:reconnect-interval-max (seconds)

-net:reconnect-interval-multiplier reaches this value (or exceeds it), it is reset back
+connect-interval-multiplier reaches this value (or exceeds it), it is reset back to

 net:reconnect-interval-multiplier (real number)